Marks from the Agency for Science and Higher Education

 Re-accreditation procedure is carried out every five years in accordance with Article 22of the Act on Quality Assurance in Science and Higher Education in order to obtain detailed insight in the quality of work of higher education institutions and determine whether or not an institution meets the criteria for the extension of its license for performing higher education activity.

 This way, the Agency for Science and Higher Education protects the public interest and ensures that accredited higher education is conducted only by institutions that meet the required criteria of quality.

 Areas that are evaluated are: 1.
 Institutional management and quality assurance, 2.
-Study programs, 3.
+Study programmes, 3.
 Students, 4.
 Teachers, 5.
 Research and professional activity, 6.
 International cooperation and mobility and 7.
 Resources.
 Possible marks are divided in five categories, ranging from not implemented (1) to fully implemented (5).
 Depending on the results achieved, possible outcomes of the re-accreditation procedure are: denial of the license for performing higher education activity, issuing of letters of expectation (with or without a ban on student enrolment) and issuing of certificates of compliance with the requirements for performing higher education activity (license extension).
 The Accreditation Recommendation describes a follow-up period during which the University College is obliged to notify the Accreditation Council on all measures taken to improve its quality based on recommendations contained in the committee’s report.

-Algebra University College received the highest marks according to four criteria(fully implemented – 5: Management, programs, students and resources), and the three remaining criteria were evaluated as (4: (mostly implemented– 4teachers, professional activity and mobility) whereby the University College achieved 32 out of 35 possible points or 91.4%.
-Algebra University College is currently rated as the best evaluated professional study program in the Republic of Croatia.
+Algebra University College received the highest marks according to four criteria(fully implemented – 5: Management, programmes, students and resources), and the three remaining criteria were evaluated as (4: (mostly implemented– 4teachers, professional activity and mobility) whereby the University College achieved 32 out of 35 possible points or 91.4%.
+Algebra University College is currently rated as the best evaluated professional study programme in the Republic of Croatia.
 Detailed re-accreditation report can be downloaded here.